hop1n/CarService/README.md

 # CarService
 # What is it?

-This is a reference project for Java intensive course.
+This is a project for Java intensive course.

 ## Required capabilities